 Alec Chisholm (1890–1977) was once famous in Australia.
 Although that’s no longer so, he’s a man worth remembering.
 Journalist, historian, literary critic, naturalist, conservationist and encyclopaedia editor.

 The 1970s were a transformative time for northern New South Wales, especially in the regional town of Nimbin.
-Read about the the 1973 Aquarius Festival that changed the small country town and the surrounding region forever.
+The 1973 Aquarius Festival changed the small country town and the surrounding region forever.

 Like many other nations, Australia was looking to the future after the turmoil of the Second World War.
 Several countries saw Antarctica as a potential source of territory, fishing and mineral resources.